Radaghast-teh-brown/Prism-Using-Python-Turtle/README.md

 # Prism-Using-Python-Turtle
 A simple project to create prisms using python turtle.
+I made this project to practice my skills with iheritence usinga python.
+I created a class twoD_shapes to form ano two dimensional shapes and then I created another class that uses twoD_classes to draw prims.